43 Geography Trivia Questions [With Answers]

 Answer: Tristan da Cunha, a British Overseas Territory in the South Atlantic, roughly 2,816 km (1,750 mi) from the nearest continent (South Africa).

-Why it stumps people: Easter Island is the famous “remote island,” but it’s about 3,510 km from Chile by air with regular flights.
+Why it trips people: Easter Island wears the “remote island” reputation, but it’s about 3,510 km from Chile by air with regular flights.
 Tristan da Cunha has no airport.
 No runway.
 No helicopter pad.
-The only way to reach its ~250 residents is a seven-day boat trip from Cape Town, and the boat only runs a handful of times per year.
+The only way in to its ~250 residents is a seven-day boat trip from Cape Town, and that boat runs just a handful of times a year.

 41. What is the largest island in the world?
 (Hard)